Time Management 101

 Every parent will know this full well.
-Being with your kids whilst also trying to reply to some emails is just never going to have the same quality as really being with them (with the laptop closed and out the way).
+Being with your kids whilst also trying to reply to some emails is just never going to have the same quality as really being with them (with the laptop closed and out of the way).
+I am fortunate in that by nature I am a terrible multitasker.
+This basically means that I go to great lengths during my week to make sure that I’m only doing one important thing at a time.

 Finally, consider if the blocks of time were on purpose or by accident.
 For example, watching some television intentionally would be regarded as a much higher quality activity compared with doing the same thing by accident – because there was nothing else to do.

 The final part is to really ask the hard question.
 Do I want my time moving forward to be the same as it is at the moment in terms of quality and quantity?

 And if not, try and adjust accordingly.
 For example, if you regard becoming mentally tougher as an important part of your goals and yet your mental preparation is only 1% of your time at the moment then you might like to try and see if you can boost this to 5%.

 For many of my clients and myself included the future plan is enough.
 I don’t actually tally the time moving forward I just try to stick to the new regime as best I can.
 This typically prevents the ugly side of time management from taking place whereby the plan becomes a major source of guilt and frustration.